MUST WATCH: YouTube’s BIGGEST Star Calls Out FAKE NEWS to Your Kids in GROUNDBREAKING Video | John Hawkins' Right Wing News

 - Comment Now 0

 Poor PewDiePie, he does not deserve this nonsense.
-Certainly word has spread about the mega-youtube star.
-He is a 27-year old Swede man that mades videos, for the most part it is playing video games, and he is hilarious to watch.
+Certainly word has spread about the mega-YouTube star.
+He is a 27 year-old Swedish man that makes videos… for the most part, it is playing video games and he is hilarious to watch.

 This week however, he is making headlines for other reasons.
 The Wall Street Journal has accused Kjellberg of being something that he is not… an anti-Semite.